Daniel Radcliffe makes rare comment on JK Rowling’s anti-trans stance

 New subscribers only. £8.99/mo. after free trial.
 Plan auto-renews until cancelled

-Meanwhile, Hermione Granger star Emma Watson wrote: “I want my trans followers to know that I and so many other people around the world see you, respect you and love you for who you are,” and appeared to make a dig at Rowling at the Baftas in 2022.
+Meanwhile, Emma Watson, who portrayed Hermione Granger, wrote: “I want my trans followers to know that I and so many other people around the world see you, respect you and love you for who you are,” and appeared to make a dig at Rowling at the Baftas in 2022.

 Rupert Grint (Ron Weasley) also gave his support to the trans community, asserting: “I firmly stand with the trans community and echo the sentiments expressed by many of my peers.
 Trans women are women.
 Trans men are men.”